nl253/GeneticAlgo/README.md

   // stop condition
   nRounds: 1E6,

-  // if you *don't* set it, it will grow with time
+  // if you *don't* set it, it will grow with time (based on how close timeTaken is to timeOutMS)
   // and based on how fit the candidate is (more fit => more likely to use mutation)
   pMutate: null,